-The quality of the proposal, the likelihood of its successful completion, whether the proposal is consistent with the individual's professional development goals and the mission of the university, and financial feasibility will be the primary criteria for awarding a sabbatical leave.
+The quality of the proposal, the likelihood of its successful completion, whether the proposal is consistent with the individual's scholarly and creative goals, and financial feasibility will be the primary criteria for awarding a sabbatical leave.
 Seniority of the applicant may be a consideration when proposals of equal quality are submitted, but it should never be the overriding criterion.